Last update: May 10th 2021

 No, they are not tested.
 If someone has not developed any symptoms after 10 days of quarantine, you may assume that that person is not infected.

-When traveling to Bonaire I will need to obtain a PCR test from an accredited laboratory.
+When traveling to Bonaire I will need to obtain a corona test from an accredited laboratory.
 May I use the GGD (Municipal Health Service)?

 No, the GGDs in the Netherlands only test people with symptoms.
 The test they provide is not meant for healthy people who want to travel.
 They also do not provide the written test results in your name, which you are required to present when you board and when you disembark on Bonaire.
 There are several organizations in the Netherlands that provide the test.
 You may verify whether they work with accredited labs on their websites.
 Using search terms such as ‘travel test corona’ you will be able to find several providers on the internet.